jdsham/hf-ai-agents-course/docs/src/DESIGN.md

     - Should validate current_step and raise error for invalid steps */

-    // Check if current_step is "planner"
-    IF state.current_step = "planner" THEN
+    // Check if current_step is "planner" using dictionary access IF state["current_step"] = "planner" THEN
         // If planner, return "planner"
         RETURN "planner"
-    END IF

-    // Check if current_step is "researcher"
-    IF state.current_step = "researcher" THEN
+    // Check if current_step is "researcher" using elif ELSE IF state["current_step"] = "researcher" THEN
         // If researcher, return "researcher"
         RETURN "researcher"
-    END IF

-    // Check if current_step is "expert"
-    IF state.current_step = "expert" THEN
+    // Check if current_step is "expert" using elif ELSE IF state["current_step"] = "expert" THEN
         // If expert, return "expert"
         RETURN "expert"
-    END IF

-    // Check if current_step is "critic_planner"
+    // Check if current_step is "critic_planner" using elif
-    IF state.current_step = "critic_planner" THEN
+    ELSE IF state["current_step"] = "critic_planner" THEN
         // If critic_planner, return "critic"
         RETURN "critic"
-    END IF

-    // Check if current_step is "critic_researcher"
+    // Check if current_step is "critic_researcher" using elif
-    IF state.current_step = "critic_researcher" THEN
+    ELSE IF state["current_step"] = "critic_researcher" THEN
         // If critic_researcher, return "critic"
         RETURN "critic"
-    END IF

-    // Check if current_step is "critic_expert"
+    // Check if current_step is "critic_expert" using elif
-    IF state.current_step = "critic_expert" THEN
+    ELSE IF state["current_step"] = "critic_expert" THEN
         // If critic_expert, return "critic"
         RETURN "critic"
-    END IF

-    // Check if current_step is "finalizer"
-    IF state.current_step = "finalizer" THEN
+    // Check if current_step is "finalizer" using elif ELSE IF state["current_step"] = "finalizer" THEN
         // If finalizer, return "finalizer"
         RETURN "finalizer"
+    ELSE
+        // If current_step is invalid, raise ValueError with error message using dictionary access RAISE ValueError(f"Invalid current step: {state['current_step']}")
     END IF

-    // If current_step is invalid, raise ValueError with error message RAISE ValueError(f"Invalid current step: {state.current_step}")

 END FUNCTION
 ```